khubaibkay37/fade/README.md

 # FADE
-The repository is the implementation of FADE (FAir Dynamic rEcommender) proposed in the paper titled "Ensuring User-side Fairness in Dynamic Recommender Systems" (WWW'24): https://doi.org/10.1145/3589334.3645536.
+The repository is the implementation of **Version 1.0** of FADE (FAir Dynamic rEcommender) proposed in the paper titled "Ensuring User-side Fairness in Dynamic Recommender Systems" (WWW'24): https://doi.org/10.1145/3589334.3645536.

+**NOTE: There are Version 1.5 and Version 2.0 with the key updates below.
+For exact replication, one may refer to this repository.
+However, for future works, consider using higher versions for their advantages.**

+### Key update in Version 1.5
+* Flexibly using Dataloader during training with each data block, rather than relying on saved mini-batches on disk.

+### Key update in Version 2.0
+* Tests are based on Task-Next.
+* Using GPU-based and All-ranking tests, ensuring consideration of all items in Top-K recommendation tasks.
+* Using a validation set and early stop mechanism.
+Specifically, the first half of each subsequent data block is used for validation, while the second half is used for testing.

+Full arXiv paper (including full Appendix): https://arxiv.org/pdf/2308.15651.

+The Online Appendix: https://sites.google.com/view/fade-www24/home.

 The offical code DOI: https://doi.org/10.5281/zenodo.10669096.

-The Online Appendix: https://sites.google.com/view/fade-www24/home.

 ## Requirements